digitalbazaar/bedrock-angular-footer/README.md

-# bedrock-angular-paging
+# bedrock-angular-footer
-Front end directives to support the displaying of paged content.
+A component for displaying a footer with customizable links and copyright.